jekyllrb-ko/jekyllrb-ko.github.io/_docs/plugins.md

 - [Pages Directory by Ben Baker-Smith](https://github.com/bbakersmith/jekyll-pages-directory): Defines a `_pages` directory for page files which routes its output relative to the project root.
 - [Page Collections by Jeff Kolesky](https://github.com/jeffkole/jekyll-page-collections): Generates collections of pages with functionality that resembles posts.
 - [Windows 8.1 Live Tile Generation by Matt Sheehan](https://github.com/sheehamj13/jekyll-live-tiles): Generates Internet Explorer 11 config.xml file and Tile Templates for pinning your site to Windows 8.1.
+- [Typescript Generator by Matt Sheehan](https://github.com/sheehamj13/jekyll_ts): Generate Javascript on build from your Typescript.
 - [Jekyll::AutolinkEmail by Ivan Tse](https://github.com/ivantsepp/jekyll-autolink_email): Autolink your emails.
 - [Jekyll::GitMetadata by Ivan Tse](https://github.com/ivantsepp/jekyll-git_metadata): Expose Git metadata for your templates.
 - [Jekyll Http Basic Auth Plugin](https://gist.github.com/snrbrnjna/422a4b7e017192c284b3): Plugin to manage http basic auth for jekyll generated pages and directories.
+- [Jekyll Auto Image by Merlos](https://github.com/merlos/jekyll-auto-image): Gets the first image of a post.
+Useful to list your posts with images or to add [twitter cards](https://dev.twitter.com/cards/overview) to your site.
+- [Jekyll Portfolio Generator by Shannon Babincsak](https://github.com/codeinpink/jekyll-portfolio-generator): Generates project pages and computes related projects out of project data files.

 #### 변환기